arthurdent75/SimpleScheduler-BETA/README.md

 {{  is_state('person.my_kid', 'not_home')  }}
 {{  states('sensor.room_temperature') | float > 23.5 and is_state('sun.sun', 'above_horizon')  }}
 ```
-If the template returns 'on', 'open', 'home', 'armed', '1' and so on,  it will all be treated as 'False'. \
+If the template returns 'on', 'open', 'home', 'armed', '1', and so on,  it will all be treated as 'False'. \
 If the template expression has syntax errors it will be considered 'false', and it will be reported in the addon log.\
 Use the template render utility in Developer Tools to test the condition before putting it into the scheduler.

 ### Frontend switch to enable/disable (with MQTT)
-If you want to enable/disable schedulers in frontend and/or automation, you can achieve that through MQTT.
+If you want to enable/disable schedulers in the front end and/or automation, you can achieve that through MQTT.
 This feature is disabled by default because it requires a working MQTT server (broker) and Home Assistant MQTT integration.
 Take a look at the [MQTT.MD](https://github.com/arthurdent75/SimpleScheduler/blob/master/asset/MQTT.MD "MQTT.MD") file to know more.